trang-nguyenn/Algorithms/UnionFind/readme.md

 At the end of this union-find, we want to know the parents of all nodes.
 Main function:
 + find_root: like recursive
++ union 2 nodes: need to travel all the way to their roots to make the connection
++ print out all the elements in the trees

 ```python